Skip to main content

 • API Key Authentication: Organization-scoped API keys for payment verification

-• Transaction Tracking: Complete audit trail of payments, settlements, and withdrawals
+• Transaction Tracking: Complete audit trail of payments and settlements

 • Multi-User Access: Teams can manage payments collectively through organization structure